-- (b) an assessment of the predicted effectiveness of the proposed measures - (c) any statutory or policy basis for the proposed measures, including reference to the SPRAT Database and relevant approved conservation advice/s, and a discussion on whether the proposed measures are not inconsistent with relevant recovery plans and threat abatement plans - (d) details of ongoing management, including monitoring programs to support an adaptive management approach and determine the effectiveness of the proposed measures - (e) details on measures, if any, proposed to be undertaken by state and local government, including the name of the agency responsible for approving each measure - (f) information on the timing, frequency and duration of the measures to be implemented - (g) the name of the agency responsible for endorsing or approving each mitigation measure or monitoring program. - 16.17 The MNES section is to not just state proposed management plans and/or broad objectives to describe avoidance, mitigation and management measures.
+- 16.16 The MNES section is to not just state proposed management plans and/or broad objectives to describe avoidance, mitigation and management measures.
 The MNES section is to include detailed measures that will be implemented to avoid, mitigate and manage impacts on MNES.
-Committed language (i.e. 'will') rather than non-committal language (i.e. 'may', 'where possible', 'if required', etc.) must be used. - 16.18 The SPRAT Database, and associated statutory documents, may provide some relevant mitigation measures for listed threatened species and ecological communities.
-All proposed measures for MNES is to consider the 'SMART' principle: - (a) S Specific (what and how) - (b) M Measurable (baseline information, number/value, auditable) - (c) A Achievable (timeframe, money, personnel) - (d) R Relevant (conservation advice/s, recovery plans, threat abatement plans) - (e) T Time-bound (specific timeframe to complete). - 16.19 An outline of an Environmental Management Plan (EMP) that sets out the framework for management, mitigation and monitoring of relevant impacts of the proposed actions, including any provisions for independent environmental auditing, may be included as an appendix to the EIS.
+Committed language (i.e. 'will') rather than non-committal language (i.e. 'may', 'where possible', 'if required', etc.) must be used. - 16.17 The SPRAT Database, and associated statutory documents, may provide some relevant mitigation measures for listed threatened species and ecological communities.
+All proposed measures for MNES is to consider the 'SMART' principle: - (a) S Specific (what and how) - (b) M Measurable (baseline information, number/value, auditable) - (c) A Achievable (timeframe, money, personnel) - (d) R Relevant (conservation advices, recovery plans, threat abatement plans) - (e) T Time-bound (specific timeframe to complete). - 16.18 An outline of an Environmental Management Plan (EMP) that sets out the framework for management, mitigation and monitoring of relevant impacts of the proposed actions, including any provisions for independent environmental auditing, may be included as an appendix to the EIS.